ymdarake/ymdarake.github.io/docs/home.md

 ### 2. Growing vegetables
 I'm interested in farming, and have done 'tiny' farming in my backyard.

-These days, I've been wanting to try bush craft and bumboo craft.

 ## Where I have been in/to
 - Mostly Japan
 - New Zealand